XDoubleU/obs-steam-achievements/README.md

 # Steam Achievements script for OBS Studio

+**I started this project because I needed this for own use, if you find any flaws, find it too complex...
+Please don't hesitate to give feedback!**

 This script generates a customizable text-file containing:
 - Your current game and completion percentage
 - Your steam average achievement completion percentage